springernature/o11y-otel-contextprocessor/README.md

 ## ... from zero

-If you want to get to your own custom
+If you want to get to your own custom collector:

 1. Generate a `builder-config.yaml`.
 Adjust `name`, `output_path`, `otelcol_version` and the gomod versions, if needed.
     ```
     cat <<EOF > builder-config.yaml
     dist:
-        name: otelcol-de
+        name: otelcol-dev
         description: Basic OTel Collector distribution for Developers
         output_path: ./otelcol-dev
         otelcol_version: 0.88.0